 Roads ACT is responsible for traffic and parking controls throughout the ACT.
-This includes traffic signs and line marking and monitoring and reviewing their effectiveness.
+This includes traffic signs and line marking as well as monitoring and reviewing their effectiveness.
 Parking enforcement is undertaken by the Parking Operations Team in Access Canberra.

 Concerns received via Fix My Street are reviewed by Roads ACT.
 If appropriate, Roads ACT engages with local residents and businesses on options to address the concerns.
 This occurs before any changes are implemented.